Table of Contents

 Building discipline and routine

 The important thing for long-term success with fitness is to establish an ongoing workout routine.
-Either gym or home workouts can help young professionals to build discipline.
+Either gym or home workouts can help young professionals build discipline.

 - Gym routine: